 Mainstream is committed to the communities where our wind farms are hosted.
 At each anniversary of commercial operation date, community groups including schools, sports clubs, and not-for-profit associations are invited to apply for a portion of community funds.
-Awards are made based on proximity to the wind farm, if the group is involved in a sustainable energy development and the value that group brings to the community.
+Awards are made based on proximity to the wind farm, if the group is involved in a sustainable energy development and, the value that group brings to the community.

-Carrickeeny Wind Plant near Manorhamilton, Co.
-Leitrim is currently inviting applications from not-for-profit community-based projects/activities within a 10km radius of the wind farm on/before Monday, 10 October.
+Applications are now closed for the community fund in respect of the Carrickeeny Wind Plant near Manorhamilton, Co.
+Leitrim.
+Successful applicants from not-for-profit community-based projects/activities within a 10km radius of the wind farm will be notified on or before Friday, 21 October.
 A total of €10,000 will be allocated and projects from all aspects of the community will be considered (economic, social, cultural and educational).

-Successful applicants will be notified on or before Friday, 21 October 2016.
-Should you have any queries in relation to the fund please email Barry Nelson or phone (01) 290 2000.
+Should you have any queries in relation to either the Knockaneden or Carrickeeny Wind Farm community funds please email Barry Nelson or phone (01) 290 2000.